ddediu/let-the-agents-do-the-talking/README.md

 # Let the agents do the talking (data and code)

 Data and code accompanying **Rick Janssen's** PhD thesis *Let the agents do the talking*.
-More details are available in the thesis itself (not yet published).
+More details are available in the thesis itself, available in the **JanssenPhDThesis2018.pdf** file (please note that until the official defense of the thesis, 30/09/2018, this is but a placeholder for the actual fulltext).

 Most of the code and data are (c) Rick Janseen, with contributions from Scott R. Moisik and Dan Dediu.